icdop/dop/README.md

 ## Data Management Rule

-	1) Only CAD engineer can install the library file into techlib/
+	1) Only FDK kit owner (uc0) can install the library file into techlib/
-	2) Design data can only be checkin to central database pool with formal DVC command
+	2) Only neccessary design data should be checkin to central database pool and use formal DVC command only
 	3) Design data should be checkout from central pool to local working directory before executing implementation job